 As Android apps continue to connect people across the globe and enable users to engage in more innovative and interesting ways, a career in Android development has become ever more enriching, fulfilling and in demand to the global economy.
 To become a successful Android developer, you need to develop several skills and apply them at the right place and time to provide the best experience to your users.

 Here are the 10 essential skills you need to succeed as an Android developer.

 1. Android foundations

 The most basic building block of Android development is a programming language.
-The most preferred languages to create Android apps are Java and Kotlin.
-You can use either Java or Kotlin—or even both at the same time—to develop apps.
-You need to be familiar with core concepts of one or both of these two programming languages, including basics and syntaxes, collection framework, concurrency and multithreading, generics and functional programming.
+The most preferred languages to create Android apps are Kotlin and Java.
+You can use either Kotlin or Java—or even both at the same time—to develop apps.
+You need to be familiar with the core concepts of one or both of these two programming languages, including basics and syntaxes, collection framework, concurrency and multithreading, generics and functional programming.

 To design layouts (user interface) in Android, we use XML.
 Much like HTML, XML is also a markup language and stands for eXtensible Markup Language.
 After creation of these XML Layouts, they are linked to Kotlin/Java files where business logic is written.